List of UK singles chart number ones of the 2000s

 Reality television shows played an important and influential role on the charts during the decade.
 Hear'Say won the original series of Popstars in 2000 and topped the charts with their debut single "Pure and Simple".
 A trend developed as this feat was replicated by Pop Idol winners Will Young (2002) and Michelle McManus (2003), and runners-up Gareth Gates and Sam & Mark; 2002 Fame Academy winner David Sneddon, and the winner of the first series of The X Factor, Steve Brookstein, in 2005.
 Reality television winners did especially well during the Christmas season; every Christmas No. 1 from 2005 to 2008 came from an X Factor winner.
 Shayne Ward reached No. 1 in 2005 with "That's My Goal", and he was followed by Leona Lewis, Leon Jackson and Alexandra Burke.
 Girls Aloud, the Popstars: The Rivals winners, also had the Christmas No. 1 in 2002 with "Sound of the Underground."
 Kelly Clarkson, the winner of the first series of American Idol achieved her first UK No. 1 single, "My Life Would Suck Without You", in 2009.

 The first No.1 of the decade was “The Masses Against the Classes” by Manic Street Preachers (not counting the double-A side "I Have a Dream" / "Seasons in the Sun" by Westlife, which was a holdover from the end of 1999).
 "Killing in the Name" by Rage Against the Machine was the final No. 1 of the decade.
+In January 2001, "Touch Me" by Rui da Silva featuring Cassandra became the first new No.1 of the 21st century and third millennium of the common era.
 In January 2005, a landmark was reached as the re-release of Elvis Presley's "One Night" became the 1,000th single to reach No. 1 in the singles chart.

 Chart history

-In 2000, 42 songs (not including Westlife's "I Have a Dream" / "Seasons in the Sun" which first reached number one at the end of 1999) hit the top spot, a UK charts record for most number ones in a calendar year.
+In 2000, 42 songs (not including Westlife's "I Have a Dream" / "Seasons in the Sun", which first reached number one at the end of 1999) hit the top spot, a UK charts record for most number ones in a calendar year.
 The year 2000 also holds the record for most consecutive weeks with a new number one, with a different single hitting the number-one spot every week from 24 June to 16 September.

-Six songs returned to the top of the charts for two separate spells.
-These were; "Don't Stop Movin" by S Club 7 (2001), "Gotta Get thru This" by Daniel Bedingfield (2001–2002), "Call on Me" by Eric Prydz (2004), "Hips Don't Lie" by Shakira featuring Wyclef Jean (2006) and "Boom Boom Pow" (2009) and "I Gotta Feeling" (2009) by the Black Eyed Peas.
+Six songs returned to the top of the charts for two separate spells: "Don't Stop Movin" by S Club 7 (2001), "Gotta Get Thru This" by Daniel Bedingfield (2001–2002), "Call on Me" by Eric Prydz (2004), "Hips Don't Lie" by Shakira featuring Wyclef Jean (2006), and "Boom Boom Pow" (2009) and "I Gotta Feeling" (2009) by the Black Eyed Peas.
 In addition, Lady Gaga's "Bad Romance" was number one in December 2009 and climbed back to the top in January 2010.